Nite1217/README_generator/README.md

 # README_generator

-**bold** Description: **bold**
+**Description:**

 Any decent project should have a README with the applications information readily available.
 Examples of need information:
 What is the purpose of this application?
 How to use it or install it, or report any issues.
 Possibly how to make contributions and what was used to create the application.
 This is a command-line application that runs with Node.js that dynamically generates a README.md file based on input about your project.
 Check out the ExampleREADME.md in this repo as an example.

-**bold** Installation: **bold**
+**Installation:**

 Steps required to install project and how to get the development environment running:

 To generate your own README, first run npm install in order to install the following npm package dependencies as specified in the package.json:

-inquirer that will prompt you for your inputs from the command line axios to fetch your info from the GitHub API
+After installation, the generator itself can be started with node index.js.
-The application itself can be invoked with node index.js.
+Then inquirer will begin to prompt you for your inputs from the command line

-**bold** Usage: **bold**
+**Usage:**

 Instructions and examples for use: